Essential Online Marketing Advice for Small and Startup Law Firms

 - Law firm link building tactics

 A ranking factor and major reputation trust factor comes from reviews on Google My Business.
-You should strive to get these on a regular basis from previous happy clients.
+You should strive to get these regularly from previous happy clients.
 You should also set up a system for getting these as cases finish in the future.
 This needs to be a cornerstone of your marketing.

 Use Google Posts